Contract Nurse RN Jobs in USA with Visa Sponsorship

 Do contract nurses qualify for H-1B visa sponsorship?

-Yes, contract RN positions qualify for H-1B sponsorship when they require a Bachelor of Science in Nursing.
+Yes, contract RN positions qualify for H-1B visa sponsorship when they require a Bachelor of Science in Nursing.
 The role meets specialty occupation requirements because nursing practice demands specialized knowledge that directly correlates with a specific degree field.
 Many staffing agencies and hospitals sponsor H-1B visas for contract nurses.

 How to find Contract Nurse RN jobs with visa sponsorship?